 I watched this nine-minute video from Arizona Public Media.
 In the video, two Buddhist nuns from the Kadampa Meditation Center in Tuscon are interviewed.
 They talk about the need for us, as humans, to train our minds.
 They point out that this isn’t something only Buddhists can do.
 These are tools that anyone with a human mind can access and benefit from.
 To learn how to recognize and let go of anger, to learn how to build love, empathy, and respect.
 To learn how to build peace, the actual cause of happiness.

 If you watch the video yourself, you’ll see what I mean.
-When they talk, kindness emanates out of them.
 You can see it in the way their eyes twinkle.
 You can hear it in the power of their speech—their minds are so trained that when they talk, the words themselves carry peace and reconciliation.
 Their jokes are funny, soft, non-harmful.
 They inspire with every out-breath they take.

 The following day, the teaching continued in an even more powerful way.
 Our local Buddhist center had organized a public talk with the Buddhist monk Gen Kelsang Dorje, who is the resident teacher of the Kadampa Meditation Center in Chicago.
 We met him and our teacher from Boston in downtown Portland.
 We took them to Empire, a funky Cantonese spot for an early dinner.

 As we sat at the booth and plates of organic kale and noodles, vegetarian dumplings, and eggplant materialized in front of us, Gen Dorje didn’t just dig into the plates.
-He made sure we all had food piled on our plates first—his first impulse was to serve us.
-As we told him stories and tales, all he wanted to do was sit and listen intently to us.
-As the waitress with her groovy tattoos came and talked to us, he moved his attention utterly to her.
-His kindness became like a perfume that filled the room.
+He made sure we all had food piled on our plates first.
+As we told him stories and tales, all he wanted to do was sit and listen.
+His kindness was a perfume that filled the room.
 It made those who walked into his presence smile, laugh, relax.
 That's what a peaceful mind does, it relaxes and purifies the environment.

 That night, Gen Dorje sat on the stage of an old community center, and spoke of the need to become warriors of peace.
-He told us that meditation is simply the act of mixing our mind with what is good and wholesome, developing states of mind that are good for us.
-He read from Geshe Kelsang Gyatso’s life-changing book How To Transform Your Life (you can download it for free here if you like) and the line “everyone needs to be good natured, with a good heart.”
+He told us how meditation builds this peace.
+It is simply the act of mixing our mind with what is good and wholesome, developing states of mind that are good for us.
+He read from Geshe Kelsang Gyatso’s life-changing book How To Transform Your Life (you can download it for free here) and the line “everyone needs to be good natured, with a good heart.”

 He encouraged us: you can do this.
 It’s just a decision.
 Followed by the act of trying.